michaeldayreads/reference/shell.md

 ## `env`

 Used on its own to see environment (see [`printenv`](#printenv)) and additionally to override the environment within which a command will be executed.

+## `exec`

+Replaces the current process with a specific command.
+No subprocess is forked.

+Can be a useful way to return to a new shell state.

 ## `export`